miroslavchada/Celeste-WinForms/README.md

 # Celeste: Fan-made WinForms Remake

-Disclaimer: very terrible code, not recommended to replicate.
+⚠️ Disclaimer: Very terrible code, not recommended to replicate.
 It serves as a time capsule of my high school years :)

 ### The original readme after the project was completed: